ja88a/Chainlink-eth-SecretNetwork/README.md

 # Chainlink Oracles Data Bridge to Secret Network

 ## General
-This mono repo contains the source of services and contracts development projects for bridging [Chainlink oracle](https://data.chain.link) contracts' data towards [Secret Network](https://scrt.network) contracts.
+This mono repo contains the source of services and contracts development projects for relaying [Chainlink oracle](https://data.chain.link) contracts' data towards [Secret Network](https://scrt.network) contracts.

 The overall solution and thoughts are reported in this project [wiki](https://github.com/ja88a/Chainlink-eth-SecretNetwork/wiki).

-The project was developped, and still is, in the context of the Chainlink Spring 2021 Hackathon.
-Its proof-of-concept submission made on 2021-04-11 is available in devpost.com [here](https://devpost.com/software/chainlink-oracles-bridge-to-secret-network).
+The project was initiated and developped (and still is) in the context of the Chainlink Spring 2021 Hackathon.
+The initial proof-of-concept submission made on 2021-04-11 is available in devpost.com [here](https://devpost.com/software/chainlink-oracles-bridge-to-secret-network).

 Some of the key tools / tech this project benefits from:
 - [NestJS](https://nestjs.com) Best TypeScript app server development option